ChristinWhite/iosWorkflows/dolphin.md

 }
 ```

-Note: This will open an https: link in Dolphin but it will strip away the 's.'
-Unlike Mercury and Chrome there isn't a way to pass along an https link intact.
+Caution: This will open an https: link in Dolphin but it will strip away the 's.'
+Unlike Mercury or Chrome there isn't a way to pass along an https link intact.

 When I asked @DolphinCares about it [this was their reply](http://twitter.com/DolphinCares/status/296874545028161536):